 - When you uninstall Sentinel Agent Manager components from a central computer, you automatically uninstall the managed agent installed on the central computer.
-You do not need to uninstall the managed agent on the central computer itself prior to uninstalling Sentinel Agent Manager components. - If you remove agents, Sentinel Agent Manager no longer collects data or evaluates rules. - If you want to remove a single agent from your configuration, and do not want to uninstall all Sentinel Agent Manager components from your environment, see the User Guide for NetIQ Sentinel Agent Manager. - If you want to uninstall an agent, ensure you close all Microsoft Management Consoles and snap-ins, including Event Viewer, on the agent computer before uninstalling.
+You do not need to uninstall the managed agent on the central computer itself prior to uninstalling Sentinel Agent Manager components. - If you remove agents, Sentinel Agent Manager no longer collects data or evaluates rules.

+- If you want to remove a single agent from your configuration, and do not want to uninstall all Sentinel Agent Manager components from your environment, see the NetIQ Agent ManagerTM User Guide. - If you want to uninstall an agent, ensure you close all Microsoft Management Consoles and snap-ins, including Event Viewer, on the agent computer before uninstalling.